jeyu54217/Notes/Server/JWT.md

    create a Nested JWT, enabling nested signing and encryption to be performed.

-   A JWT is represented as a sequence of URL-safe parts separated by period ('.') characters.
-Each part contains a base64url-encoded value.
-The number of parts in the JWT is dependent upon the representation of the resulting JWS using the JWS Compact Serialization or JWE using the JWE Compact Serialization.

-#### (1).
-JWT
-     A string representing a set of claims as a JSON object that is encoded in a JWS or JWE, enabling the claims to be digitally signed or MACed and/or encrypted.
-#### (2).
-Claim
+### Claim
-The JWT Claims Set represents a JSON object whose members are the claims conveyed by the JWT.
-The Claim Names within a JWT Claims Set MUST be unique; JWT parsers MUST either reject JWTs with duplicate Claim Names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 ("The JSON Object") of ECMAScript 5.1 [ECMAScript].
+   - The ```JWT Claims``` represents a ```JSON``` object whose members are the claims conveyed by the JWT.
+   - The Claim Names within a JWT Claims Set MUST be unique; JWT parsers MUST either reject JWTs with duplicate Claim Names or use a JSON parser that returns only the lexically last duplicate member name.

-   The set of claims that a JWT must contain to be considered valid is context dependent and is outside the scope of this specification.
-   Specific applications of JWTs will require implementations to understand and process some claims in particular ways.
-However, in the absence of such requirements, all claims that are not understood by implementations MUST be ignored.

-   There are three classes of JWT Claim Names: Registered Claim Names, Public Claim Names, and Private Claim Names.
+   - 3 classes of JWT Claim Names
+     - Registered Claim
+     - Public Claim
+     - Private Claim

-#### NumericDate
+### NumericDate
     A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.
 This is equivalent to the IEEE Std 1003.1,